 - Ace Your Interview Questions: In Part 2 of our interview series, learn how to utilize the STAR method to give the best answers to interview questions, or greatest weakness could be revealed.

 Resume, Cover Letter, LinkedIn Profile Reviews

 Who is eligible to participate in the Internship Prep Program?

 All undergraduate students who are enrolled in the University of Pittsburgh, Pittsburgh Campus may participate in the Internship Prep Program.

 When should I start the Internship Prep Program?

 Now.
 It is never too early for a student to begin the program, but it could be too late.
-First year students can benefit greatly by getting started early, giving them more time to take advantage of the services offered through CDPA.
+First year students can benefit greatly by getting started early, giving them more time to take advantage of the services offered through the Career Center.

 How long does it take to complete the Internship Prep Program?

 The time frame varies greatly from student to student and is dependent on their schedules and availability for appointments and workshops.
 On average, a student takes at least a full semester to complete all of the the program requirements.
 The more time you give yourself to apply and plan, the more opportunities will be available to you.

 Is it ever too late to start the Internship Prep Program?